 Bunnell is a very small city located in the state of Florida.
 With a population of 2,828 people and two constituent neighborhoods, Bunnell is the 330th largest community in Florida.

-Unlike some cities, Bunnell isn’t mainly white- or blue-collar occupations dominate the local economy, Bunnell is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bunnell is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bunnell is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bunnell who work in sales jobs (14.90%), healthcare (10.88%), and teaching (9.41%).

 Of important note, Bunnell is also a city of artists.
 Bunnell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bunnell’s character.

-As is often the case in a small city, Bunnell doesn't have a public transportation system that people use to get to and from their jobs every day.
+Bunnell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.